Rome, Naples, and Sicily

 6) Dinners.
 Except as noted, in restaurants, not hotels.
 Sometimes very big.
 For example:

---cheese and tomato bruschetta;
+--cheese and tomato bruschetta;--pasta with fish;

 --vegetarian plate;